 Businesses must ensure that they submit VAT returns and make payments on time; otherwise they may be subject to penalties.

-What is the deadline for paying my VAT Return?
+What is the deadline for filing my VAT Return?

-You can sign up to receive email reminders that your VAT return is due via your online account.
+If you’re unsure of your VAT return deadline you can log into your online account, and tick to receive reminders of your VAT due date.
+It will also tell you when the payment is received by HMRC.
 Every VAT registered business must keep a VAT account, and this will help in the completion of your VAT return.

 Below is a reproduction of an example of a VAT account.